-Email newsletters require subscribers to opt-in to a subscription by providing their email addresses.
-This creates a value exchange between you and the subscriber: content in exchange for first-party data.
-Email newsletters also enable publishers to collect other, equally crucial behavioral information like what ads they clicked on, articles they read, or what pages they visited on your site via your newsletter.
-With first-party data, you can monetize your audiences and deliver relevant, personalized advertising experiences for your subscribers.
+Email newsletters require readers to opt-in or subscribe by providing their email addresses.
+This creates a value exchange between the newsletter sender and the subscriber: content in exchange for first-party data.
+Furthermore, email newsletters enable publishers to collect other crucial behavioral information, like what ads readers clicked on, articles they read, or which of your webpages they via your newsletter.
+With this first-party data, you can better monetize your audiences and deliver relevant, personalized advertising experiences for your subscribers.

-Email hashing (a way of encrypting and anonymizing email addresses), allows you to create a safe space for publishers and advertisers to use first-party data.
+Email hashing (a way of encrypting email addresses) allows you to create a privacy-safe way for you and advertiser partners to use first-party data.
 With email newsletters and email hashing, you can provide your advertiser partners the trust and confidence they need to safely and securely reach their audiences while upholding consumer privacy.

 Now, email newsletter monetization isn’t just for large, traditional publishers.
-Email monetization is a powerful strategy that can be used by small to medium-sized businesses, and isn’t limited to specific industries either.
-Additionally, brands across verticals (like e-commerce, grocery, health and wellness, and big-box retail, to name a few) can also leverage email monetization to secure revenue and drive business growth.
+Small to medium-sized businesses in any industry can use email monetization.
+Additionally, brands across verticals can also leverage email monetization to secure revenue and drive business growth.

 That’s not all you can do with email ad inventory, though!
-You can also use the ad slots in your email newsletters to promote your private labels, brand products, or services.
+You can also use email ad slots to promote your private labels, brand products, or services.
 You can even advertise your products in other email newsletters.
-However, if you’re only interested in advertising your brand in other email newsletters—and not selling ad inventory—you’ll want to check out our Advertiser Solutions page.
+However, if you’re only interested in advertising your brand in other email newsletters — and not selling ad inventory — you’ll want to check out this blog post.

 Email monetization is a good option if you’re a publisher that has:

 An existing newsletter.
 The content already exists, so why not monetize it?
-Adding ad slots to your newsletter is not only a great way to generate net-new revenue but also an opportunity to put valuable, relevant offers in front of your subscribers.
+Adding ad slots to your newsletter is a great way to generate net-new revenue and an opportunity to put valuable, relevant offers in front of your subscribers.

 An ad sales team.
 Many publishers overlook adding their newsletters to their media kits.
 Don’t make this mistake!
 There are undoubtedly advertising partners who will be excited about getting their messages in front of your engaged audience.

 Limited resources.
-If you’re trying to create monetization opportunities but have limited staffing and resources, programmatic exchanges and networks are a great way to generate revenue opportunities without adding much time to your team’s task list.
+Suppose you’re trying to create monetization opportunities but have limited staffing and resources.
+In that case, programmatic exchanges and networks are a great way to generate revenue opportunities without adding much time to your team’s task list.